AriFordsham/GHCWiki/records/declared-overloaded-record-fields/no-mono-record-fields.md

 ## No Mono Record Fields

 This proposal is a precursor to overloaded record fields.
 It's also a modest step towards freeing up the namespace, without in any way pre-judging how the 'narrow namespace issue' might get addressed.
+Ticket [\#5972](https://gitlab.haskell.org//ghc/ghc/issues/5972).

 There is to be a compiler flag **-XNoMonoRecordFields**.
 (Default value **‑XMonoRecordFields**, to give H98 behaviour.)